-In the event of oversubscription within criteria 2-4 above, preference will be given to applicants who live closest to the school, as measured in a straight line by a Geographical Information System (GIS) method from the address point of the school site to the address point for the pupil's home.
+In the event of oversubscription within any of the criteria above, preference will be given to applicants who live closest to the school, as measured in a straight line by a Geographical Information System (GIS) method from the address point of the school site to the address point for the pupil's home.
 Where two distances are equal and it is therefore not possible to differentiate between them, priority will be determined by independent drawing of lots.